Who Killed Archie?: Events leading up to the murder

 On Archie Mitchell (Larry Lamb) and Peggy Mitchell's (Barbara Windsor) wedding day, the true identity of Danielle Jones (Lauren Crace) as Ronnie Mitchell's (Samantha Womack) daughter is revealed.
 Archie has told Ronnie that her daughter, whom he gave up for adoption as a baby, has died.
 Just after Ronnie realises the truth, Danielle is hit by a car driven by Janine Butcher (Charlie Brooks) and dies in Ronnie's arms.

 Peggy throws Archie out and asks her son Phil Mitchell (Steve McFadden) to kill him, but Phil just forces him to leave.
 The Mitchells also form a new rivalry with Janine, as she was the one responsible for hitting Danielle with her car and causing her death.

 Ronnie is the most hurt about this and struggles to cope.
 She starts another relationship with Jack Branning (Scott Maslen), leading to their engagement.
 However, upon realising she wants another baby, she leaves Walford for a while, selling her portion of the club to Jack, who in turn gives it to Archie.
 After returning, Ronnie sleeps with Ryan Malloy (Neil McDermott) and Owen Turner (Lee Ross), and becomes pregnant with Owen's child.

 Stacey Slater (Lacey Turner), Danielle's best friend in Walford, is also deeply affected by the incident, which triggers her bipolar disorder.
-She becomes non-compliant with her medication, has sex with Ryan, and is raped and attacked by Archie at the launderette.
+She becomes non-compliant with her medication, has sex with Ryan, and is attacked and raped by Archie at the launderette.
 She believes both men are planning to kill her and is involuntarily committed to hospital, where she befriends Becca Swanson (Simone James).
 Upon her return to Walford along with Becca, Stacey restarts a relationship with Bradley Branning (Charlie Clements) when he rejects his girlfriend Syd Chambers (Nina Toussaint-White) for her.

 The Queen Victoria's bust of Queen Victoria (pictured on display at the Elstree and Borehamwood Museum) was the murder weapon in the storyline.